Jeremiah Chapter 8

-To strangers, to the Gentiles.
-Than which nothing could be more disagreeable to them, or a sorer punishment, of a temporal one.
+To strangers or to the Gentiles.
+There was nothing that could be more disagreeable to the people of Judah, or a sorer punishment, of a worldly nature.

 Their wives were taken by the Babylonians.
 The land and goods go to the victor.
 In this case, the victor is Babylon.
-The reason for this judgement from God, was the fact they were a sinful nation.
-The sin had even entered the temple.
+The reason for this judgement from God, was the fact that Judah was a sinful nation.
+Sin had even entered the temple.
 A few hundred years later, Jesus will tell the priests in the temple that the laws they practiced were their own, not God’s.
 This was the case here as well.
 They had twisted the law to fit their own needs.
 It was no longer recognizable as God’s law.

 Jeremiah 8:11 “For they have healed the hurt of the daughter of my people slightly, saying, Peace, peace; when [there is] no peace.”